abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Immediately after school day and competition time
 - **Months**: Unsure

-There are other educational programs available to elementary school students, like [🏃‍♂️ Boys Gotta Run](https://www.boysgottarun.com), and [🔬 Science Olympiad](https://www.soinc.org/), with which Abingdon has little or no participation experience; however, the PTA could support Abingdon's participation provided that we have a motivated volunteer.
+There are other educational programs available to elementary school students like [🔬 Science Olympiad](https://www.soinc.org/) with which Abingdon has little or no participation experience; however, the PTA could support Abingdon's participation provided that we have a motivated volunteer.

 ## 💵 Fundraising Role Descriptions